While you’re here listen to our podcast. This episode is on how to gather new customers and understand your audience.

-First of all, I wouldn’t underestimate the power of traditional media which continues to be the source for much of what is shared on social media.
+First of all, I wouldn’t underestimate the power of traditional media.
+It continues to be the source for much of what is shared on social media.
 And, secondly, I think media training is just as important as ever.
 It’s about interviews.
 But, it’s also about understanding journalists/bloggers and their world, knowing what to expect and how to interact.

 I see the media as an interactive hybrid, a blend of TV, radio, Internet and social.
-But, in spite of the shifting media landscape, the evolution of new media, the digital age and the 24/7 news cycle, the fundamentals of media relations and the skills required for successful interviews remain the same.
+But, in spite of the shifting media landscape, the evolution of new media, and the digital age and the 24/7 news cycle, the fundamentals of media relations are the same.
+And this applies to the skills required for successful interviews.

 People should recognize that the rules of media training don’t just apply to traditional media.
 They’re just as valid in the new social space.
 Remember we now live in a world where your tweet can be used as your quote of the day.